Js-Team-Git/microfrontend/README.md

-# microfrontend
+# Microfrontend
-microfrontends with angular
+Microfrontends with angular

-For Step by Step guide for this application follow the steps in microfrontend_documentation.odt file in main directory
+To get a Step by Step guide for this application follow the steps in microfrontend_documentation.pdf file in main directory